grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image74.jpeg" alt-text="A person fixing a device.":::

-4. Use a 3IP Torx Plus Screwdriver to remove the 5 screws in the labeled reverse order (4, 3, 2, 1).
+4. Use a 3IP Torx Plus Screwdriver to remove the five screws in the labeled reverse order (4, 3, 2, 1).

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image75.jpeg" alt-text="A hand holding a screwdriver.":::

     > [!IMPORTANT]
-    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.
+    > To avoid any chance for screw stripping, be sure to press down firmly with the screwdriver.
+Additionally, count and keep track of the number of screws removed to ensure there are no extra screws in the area.

 5. With your fingers, gently and slowly wiggle the left side of the thermal module away from the PCBA to remove it.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image76.jpeg" alt-text="A close-up of a computer motherboard.":::

+6. To clean any
-6. Use a cotton swab with isopropyl alcohol (70% IPA) to clean any adhesive remaining on the PCBA.
+    adhesive remaining on the PCBA, use a cotton swab with isopropyl alcohol (70% IPA).

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image77.png" alt-text="A close up of a circuit board.":::